AVJdataminer/content_dev/Intro_python_jupyter.md

 When developing programs outside of learning exercises, if there is a no standard library module for a problem you are trying to solve, search online for a module before implementing your own.

+ Before you program a function, check if there is a library function that can perform the task.
+Search engines are a good way to find library functions, e.g. entering "Is there a Python function to compute the hyperbolic tangent
 ## Modules - what are they
    Python's large and ever-growing user base has also developed and contributed to thousands of libraries, which are available to Python users like you.
 These libraries can help with many programming tasks.
 No matter what your program's objective is, the chances are high that there's a "package" for that!